 Luke has a number of exceptional performances under his belt.
 On 15 April 2018 Luke sang live at the Closing Ceremony of the Gold Coast 2018 Commonwealth Games alongside Australian Soprano Greta Bradman and Guitarist Karin Schaupp during the Commonwealth Games Flag Lowering and Handover.
 Luke also sang backing vocals for Iconic Australian Musician Archie Roach in the finale of the Closing Ceremony.
 On March 2018 Luke recorded the Queen’s Baton Relay Song with Music Director Katie Noonan for the Gold Coast 2018 Commonwealth Games Opening Ceremony.
 On 4 April 2018, this song played throughout the stadium as Her Majesty’s Baton arrived and was handed over at the Opening Ceremony.
 Following the Commonwealth Games Luke sang live on ABCME television and shared his Commonwealth Games experience.

 In 2019 Luke performed in the Brisbane Lord Mayor Christmas Parties at the Brisbane City Hall alongside some of Australia’s finest performers.
 Luke starred in the 2018 Brisbane Lord Mayor’s Christmas Carols and in the 2018 Brisbane Carols by Starlight.
 Luke also performed at the 2016, 2017 and 2018 Gold Coast Mayor’s Carols.
 He performed in the 2015 Gold Coast Production of Opera in the Park, the 2014 Broadbeach Christmas Carols, the 2013 Warner Brothers Movie World White Christmas event and the 2012 Surfers Paradise Christmas Carols.

-Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State by AMEB and Trinity College of London for 3 years.
+Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State for Drama and Performance by AMEB and Trinity College of London for 4 years.